 Making Travel Plans and Reservations

 If you are arriving from overseas, make your travel reservations well in advance, especially as flights to New York during late summer months tend to fill quickly.
-In making your reservations and travel plans keep in mind the following:
+When making your reservations and travel plans keep in mind the following:

 Packing Your Items